6 Examples of Great Testimonial Pages That Generate Sales

 6. HubSpot Customer Testimonial Approach

 This article shows you 6 different testimonial pages that you can use as inspiration when planning your own customer testimonials page.
 We also look at the pros and cons of each design choice.

-If you want a shortcut to creating your page, add existing reviews to your website for free in just a minute by clicking here.
+If you want a shortcut to creating your page, add existing reviews to your website for free in just a minute.